sodiboo/niri-flake/docs.md

 Currently, this is exactly commit [`0cca7a2`](https://github.com/YaLTeR/niri/tree/0cca7a21163f0d4c1e99c12844da027a23e76003) which was authored on `2024-10-01 10:28:28`.

 > [!warning]
-> `niri-unstable` is not a released version, there are no stability guarantees, and it may break your workflow from itme to time.
+> `niri-unstable` is not a released version, there are no stability guarantees, and it may break your workflow from time to time.
 >
 > The specific package provided by this flake is automatically updated without any testing.
 The only guarantee is that it builds.